fumodayo/react-trello-clone/front-end/README.md

 # ReactJS - Building an app like Trello.

+- The features of Trello Clone:
+1. Create new a board, list and card.
+2. Overwrite the title of list and card simply and quickly.
+3. Drag and drop tasks between lists
+4. Delete a board, list and card.
+5. ...

 # Work with github
 ```
 // Tạo <branch_name> và chuyển sang <branch_name>